RFlanagan82/cms-employee-tracker/README.md

 Later that afternoon, I spent some time with my tutor, Andrew Hardemon - who helped me add in my Foreign Key values in the employeetracker.sql file, troubleshoot my View By Manager concat issues, and Employee Update Role function.

-He also worked with me to help troubleshoot the Employee Update Role function before it was at the end of our time.
+He also worked with me to help troubleshoot and help fix the Employee Update Role function before it was at the end of our time.

 ## Badge